-When animal life first began on Earth, initially all in the marine environment, Antarctica lay along what is now Australia’s southern margin.
-Australia and Antarctica were rotated anticlockwise around 90° from where they are today, and the equator ran though both continents.
-About 400 million years ago Gondwana moved dramatically and Antarctica took its place over the South Pole.
+Antarctica used to be part of the supercontinent Gondwana.
+When animal life first began on Earth, initially in the marine environment, Antarctica lay along what is now Australia’s southern margin.
+Australia and Antarctica were rotated 90° from where they are today.
+The equator ran though both continents.
+About 400 million years ago, Gondwana moved dramatically and Antarctica took its place over the South Pole.

 When Robert Falcon Scott and his men were found dead in their tent on the way back from the South Pole, specimens of Glossopteris from the Beardmore Glacier region were found with them.
-While they had jettisoned almost everything else on the way back, they recognised the immense scientific importance of Glossopteris and refused to leave the specimens behind.
-These specimens are around 280–300 million years old.
+While they had jettisoned almost everything else on the way back, they recognised the importance of the Glossopteris and refused to leave the specimens behind.
+These specimens are around 280 to 300 million years old.

 Many elements that still exist in some southern hemisphere cold temperate rainforests (such as in Tasmania, New Zealand and southern South America) used to be present in Antarctica.
 It is clear that these elements continued in Antarctica until about 35 million years ago.
 But there are other tantalising pieces of evidence to suggest that it continued until much more recently.
 Abundant remains of the southern beech Nothofagus (N. beardmorensis) have been found only 400 km from the South Pole.
 The remains may be as young as 2 to 3 million years old.

 Dinosaurs lived in Antarctica and are well known from the northern tip of the Antarctic Peninsula, although few have been described formally.
 They include ankylosaurs (the armoured dinosaurs), mosasaurs and plesiosaurs (both marine reptilian groups).